 - Adaptability, which is indicative of an ability to adjust yourself to unexpected situations and keep working productively.

 5. Easy Ways to Update Your Resume

 It is necessary from time to time update your free resumes according to new developments in your career, and any functional resume template needs to be adjustable.
 Updating your resume can consist of:

-- Clear out any information that is out of date, such as obsolete skills and knowledge.
+- Clear out any information that is out of dates, such as obsolete skills and knowledge.

-- Update the format of your resume so as to make it more fresh.
+- Update the format of your resume so as to make it fresher.

 - Add any new experience you may have earned on your newer jobs, such as new skills, responsibilities, etc.